-In 2007, when high levels of pollution caused by the expansion of the mine threatened public health, the town was closed by its current owner CODELCO, the Chilean state owned copper mining corporation.
-At the time of closure, the 25,000 workers living there were relocated to the nearby city of Calama where new neighborhoods were built.
-To secure continuing profitability, the new urban settlements followed the same strategies of social segmentation and urban standardization.
+The town was evacuated in 2007.
+High levels of pollution, caused by the relentless expansion of the mine, threatened public health.
+At the time of closure, the 25,000 workers were relocated to the nearby city of Calama where new neighbourhoods were built, following the same corporate strategies of social segmentation and urban fragmentation.